 In order to import a synchronous or asynchronous black box module, you must tell System Generator information about the module's clocking in the configuration M-function.
 System Generator treats clock and clock enables differently than other types of ports.
-A clock port on an imported module must always be accompanied by a clock enable port (and vice versa).
+A clock port on an imported module must always be accompanied by a clock enable port, and vice versa.
 In other words, clock and clock enables must be defined as a pair, and exist as a pair in the imported module.
 This is true for both single synchronous clock and multiple independent clock designs.

-SysgenBlockDescriptor provides a method, addClkCEPair, which allows you to define clock, clock enable and its associated clock period using clock sub-system domain.
+SysgenBlockDescriptor provides a method called addClkCEPair that you can use to define clock, clock enable, and its associated clock period by using clock sub-system domain.
 The clock domain information is not required for synchronous single clock designs.